NVIDIA (NASDAQ:NVDA) Price Target Cut to $190.00

-NVIDIA (NASDAQ:NVDA – Get Rating) had its price objective dropped by Wedbush from $300.00 to $190.00 in a report released on Thursday, The Fly reports.
-Wedbush’s price target would suggest a potential upside of 12.83% from the stock’s previous close.
+NVIDIA (NASDAQ:NVDA – Get Rating) had its price target decreased by analysts at Deutsche Bank Aktiengesellschaft from $255.00 to $190.00 in a research report issued on Thursday, The Fly reports.
+Deutsche Bank Aktiengesellschaft’s target price would indicate a potential upside of 11.93% from the company’s previous close.

-A number of other research analysts have also weighed in on the company.
-Cowen reissued an “outperform” rating and issued a $350.00 price objective on shares of NVIDIA in a report on Tuesday, March 15th.
-Tigress Financial raised their target price on NVIDIA from $400.00 to $410.00 and gave the stock a “buy” rating in a report on Tuesday, March 29th.
-The Goldman Sachs Group began coverage on NVIDIA in a report on Monday, March 7th.
-They set a “neutral” rating and a $245.00 target price on the stock.
-Robert W. Baird lowered NVIDIA from an “outperform” rating to a “neutral” rating and dropped their target price for the stock from $360.00 to $225.00 in a report on Monday, April 11th.
-Finally, Susquehanna Bancshares dropped their target price on NVIDIA from $320.00 to $280.00 and set a “na” rating on the stock in a report on Wednesday.
-Eight investment analysts have rated the stock with a hold rating, twenty-four have issued a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of “Buy” and an average target price of $315.12.
+A number of other equities analysts also recently commented on NVDA.
+Wedbush dropped their price objective on NVIDIA from $300.00 to $190.00 and set a “neutral” rating on the stock in a report on Thursday, May 19th.
+Barclays dropped their price objective on NVIDIA from $350.00 to $295.00 and set an “overweight” rating on the stock in a report on Monday, April 25th.
+Rosenblatt Securities restated a “buy” rating and issued a $400.00 price objective on shares of NVIDIA in a report on Thursday, February 17th.
+Susquehanna decreased their target price on NVIDIA from $280.00 to $260.00 in a research report on Thursday.
+Finally, Cowen reaffirmed an “outperform” rating and set a $350.00 target price on shares of NVIDIA in a research report on Tuesday, March 15th.
+Eight analysts have rated the stock with a hold rating, twenty-five have assigned a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of $292.85.

-In other NVIDIA news, Director Tench Coxe sold 100,000 shares of NVIDIA stock in a transaction on Monday, March 28th.
-The stock was sold at an average price of $274.06, for a total value of $27,406,000.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, CEO Jen Hsun Huang sold 292,340 shares of NVIDIA stock in a transaction on Tuesday, March 1st.
-The shares were sold at an average price of $237.12, for a total value of $69,319,660.80.
+In related news, CEO Jen Hsun Huang sold 292,340 shares of the firm’s stock in a transaction dated Tuesday, March 1st.
+The stock was sold at an average price of $237.12, for a total value of $69,319,660.80.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Mark L. Perry sold 16,716 shares of the firm’s stock in a transaction dated Friday, March 18th.
+The shares were sold at an average price of $263.80, for a total value of $4,409,680.80.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 409,056 shares of company stock worth $101,135,342.
-4.47% of the stock is currently owned by company insiders.
+Insiders have sold 409,056 shares of company stock valued at $101,135,342 over the last quarter.
+Corporate insiders own 4.47% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Disciplined Investments LLC acquired a new position in NVIDIA during the 4th quarter worth $25,000.
-Rather & Kittrell Inc. purchased a new stake in NVIDIA during the 4th quarter worth about $26,000.
-Emerson Wealth LLC purchased a new stake in NVIDIA during the 1st quarter worth about $27,000.
-Roble Belko & Company Inc lifted its holdings in NVIDIA by 550.0% during the 1st quarter.
-Roble Belko & Company Inc now owns 104 shares of the computer hardware maker’s stock worth $28,000 after buying an additional 88 shares during the last quarter.
-Finally, Clear Perspectives Financial Planning LLC purchased a new stake in NVIDIA during the 1st quarter worth about $28,000.
-55.19% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the stock.
+Ascension Asset Management LLC boosted its holdings in NVIDIA by 300.0% in the third quarter.
+Ascension Asset Management LLC now owns 19,540 shares of the computer hardware maker’s stock valued at $4,048,000 after acquiring an additional 14,655 shares during the last quarter.
+Franklin Resources Inc. boosted its holdings in NVIDIA by 301.5% during the third quarter.
+Franklin Resources Inc. now owns 11,338,772 shares of the computer hardware maker’s stock worth $2,348,940,000 after buying an additional 8,514,931 shares during the last quarter.
+Quadrant Private Wealth Management LLC boosted its holdings in NVIDIA by 287.6% during the third quarter.
+Quadrant Private Wealth Management LLC now owns 18,050 shares of the computer hardware maker’s stock worth $3,739,000 after buying an additional 13,393 shares during the last quarter.
+Boston Trust Walden Corp boosted its holdings in NVIDIA by 27.5% during the fourth quarter.
+Boston Trust Walden Corp now owns 1,300 shares of the computer hardware maker’s stock worth $382,000 after buying an additional 280 shares during the last quarter.
+Finally, LCM Capital Management Inc boosted its holdings in NVIDIA by 10.2% during the fourth quarter.
+LCM Capital Management Inc now owns 4,337 shares of the computer hardware maker’s stock worth $1,276,000 after buying an additional 401 shares during the last quarter.
+Institutional investors and hedge funds own 55.19% of the company’s stock.

 NVIDIA Corporation provides graphics, and compute and networking solutions in the United States, Taiwan, China, and internationally.
 The company's Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building 3D designs and virtual worlds.